Data center: Future

-Data centers in space is a proposed idea to place a data center in outer space in low Earth orbit.
+Housing data centers in space has been proposed for low Earth orbit (LEO).
 The theoretical advantages are that of space-based solar power, in addition to aiding in weather forecasting and weather prediction computation from weather satellites, and the ability to freely scale up.

-Challenges include temperature fluctuations, cosmic rays, and micrometeorites.
+However, it is difficult to design cooling systems in space, as convection is not available and sunlight causes large temperature fluctuations.
+Other challenges include damage from cosmic rays and micrometeorites.